luksi1/docker-build-certificate/README.md

 ## Description

 These images are primarily intended to create certificates in a CI/CD pipeline.
-This image can create a certificate chain and a CRL on the fly so that dummy certificates can be used for testing.
+These images can create a certificate chain and a CRL on the fly so that dummy certificates can be used for testing.
+Previously, we used self-signed certificates for this purpose, but ran into problems when multiple hosts needed to be created and trust one another.
+This solves both issues.

-On the other hand, the certificates here are completely valid, so feel free to use them as you wish!
+That being said, the certificates here are completely valid, so feel free to use them as you wish!

 ## Usage

-This repository builds four images, which can create a root, intermediate, server/client certificate, and a certificate bundler image so that you can bundle Java keystore files and PKCS12 files.
+This repository builds four images, which can create a root certificate, intermediate certificate, server/client certificate, and a certificate bundler image so that you can bundle Java keystore files and PKCS12 files.
 The idea is that you can mix and match however you see fit.

 ### Up and running

 ##### Creating a certificate chain

-The following command will produce a root, intermediate, and a server certificate that will be valid for one day.
+The following command will produce a root, intermediate, and a server/client certificate that will be valid for one day.
 Adjust the ROOT_SUBJECT, INTERMEDIATE_SUBJECT, and/or SERVER_SUBJECT to fit your needs.

 ```
 docker run -t -v $(pwd)/certs:/export -e ROOT_SUBJECT=/C=SE/ST=Vastra Gotaland/L=Gothenburg/O=dummy/CN=root.test -e ROOT_KEY_PASSWORD=Abcd1234 luksi1/root-certificate-builder:latest